 WAC 314-55-200 How will the WSLCB identify ((marijuana, usable marijuana, marijuana)) cannabis, useable cannabis, cannabis concentrates, and ((marijuana-infused)) cannabis-infused products during checks of licensed businesses?
 Officers shall identify ((marijuana, usable marijuana, marijuana)) cannabis, useable cannabis, cannabis concentrates, and ((marijuana-infused)) cannabis-infused products during on-site inspections of licensed producers, processors, and retailers of ((marijuana)) cannabis by means of product in the traceability system, and/or by observation based on training and experience.
-Products that are undetermined to be ((marijuana, usable marijuana)) cannabis, useable cannabis, and ((marijuana-infused)) cannabis-infused products will be verified by the following:
+Products that are undetermined to be ((marijuana, usable marijuana)) cannabis, useable cannabis, cannabis, useable cannabis, and ((marijuana, usable marijuana)) cannabis, useable cannabis, and ((marijuana-infused)) cannabis-infused)) cannabis-infused products will be verified by the following:

-- (1) Officers may take a sample large enough for testing purposes; - (2) Field test kits may be used if available and appropriate for the type of product being verified; and - (3) Those samples not able to be tested with a field test kit may be tested through the Washington state toxicology or crime lab.
+(1) Officers may take a sample large enough for testing purposes;

+(2) Field test kits may be used if available and appropriate for the type of product being verified; and

+(3) Those samples not able to be tested with a field test kit may be tested through the Washington state toxicology or crime lab.